jaxvy/kunirx/README.md

 }
 ```

-Check out the [simple counter app](https://github.com/jaxvy/kunirx/tree/master/counter-app) and the [To-dos app](https://github.com/jaxvy/kunirx/tree/master/todo-app) to see more usage examples, unit tests and ease of managing `UIAction`s with `Dagger2`.
+Check out the [simple counter app](https://github.com/jaxvy/kunirx/tree/master/counter-app) and the [To-do app](https://github.com/jaxvy/kunirx/tree/master/todo-app) to see more usage examples, unit tests and ease of managing `UIAction`s with `Dagger2`.